Megabus (North America): History

-On April 10, 2006, Stagecoach Group, operator of Megabus (Europe), introduced the Megabus brand in the United States through its Coach USA subsidiary with daily routes between Chicago and Milwaukee, Indianapolis, Cincinnati, Cleveland, St Louis, Ann Arbor, Columbus, Louisville, Toledo, Detroit, Kansas City, Minneapolis and State College.
+On April 10, 2006, Stagecoach Group, operator of Megabus (Europe), introduced the Megabus brand in the United States through its Coach USA subsidiary with routes in the Midwestern United States.

-On August 8, 2007, Megabus introduced service to the San Francisco Bay Area, Los Angeles, San Diego and Tempe, Arizona, using Coach America as a contractor.
-In its first foray into California, ridership was sluggish and Megabus started to discontinue services from Los Angeles in early 2008.
-Service to the Phoenix area was discontinued in January 2008, followed by services in San Diego and San Ysidro in March 2008.
-In May 2008, Megabus made the decision to shut down service to/from Los Angeles and discontinue all related services.
-The final day for services from Los Angeles was June 22, 2008.
-Megabus re-entered the market in 2012 after reacquiring some of the assets of Coach America, which had been part of Coach USA prior to a major divestiture in 2003.
+In August 2007, Megabus introduced service to Arizona and California using Coach America as a contractor.
+Ridership was sluggish and in early 2008, Megabus discontinued services in Arizona and California.

 In late May 2008, Megabus began service to/from New York City, with service to/from Albany, Atlantic City, Baltimore, Boston, Buffalo, Philadelphia, Toronto and Washington, D.C.
 Further expansions included service to Syracuse, Rochester, Hartford and Niagara Falls, Ontario.
-Niagara Falls and Hartford were later withdrawn although service to Hartford resumed in 2010.

-Megabus returned to the West Coast on December 12, 2012 initially serving San Francisco, Oakland, San Jose, Sacramento, Reno, Riverside and Los Angeles.
-On its west coast routes, Megabus operates almost exclusively from either commuter rail stations or transfer stations for local transit buses.
+Megabus returned to the West Coast on December 12, 2012, initially serving San Francisco, Oakland, San Jose, Sacramento, Reno, Riverside and Los Angeles.
+After serving 25 million passengers in 2013, the service reached 40 million the following year.

 In April 2019, Stagecoach Group sold its North American operations, including Megabus, to Variant Equity Advisors.

+In August 2024, Peter Pan Bus Lines took over operations of the Megabus routes in the northeast and mid-Atlantic states.
+Some routes were taken over by Fullington Trailways.
+By that month, Megabus has served over 50 million passengers.

+In November 2024, Megabus was sold to Renco Group after the bankruptcy of Coach USA, although Coach USA remained the manager of bus operations.